5. Undergraduate category archive

 More niche filling additions to the list obviously reflect marketplace trends and student demand, like culinary science/culinology, digital arts and sports communication.
 At Montclair State University in New Jersey, which offers 300 majors, minors and concentrations, a new fashion studies major has been hugely popular, thanks to the university’s proximity to Manhattan; with Madison Square Garden and Giants Stadium in sight.
 It also guides the ambitious undergrad toward internship opportunities in a sports industry and event-planning major within its business school.

-Still, it’s difficult to predict the employment market.
-That is why I will encourage students to think outside the box.
+box.
 In other words if the job doesn’t exist…create one.
 Many students choose majors they think will lead to jobs, but four years from now freshmen will be applying for jobs that don’t even exist today.

 Most employers are looking for transferable skills the ability to problem solve, work collaboratively, write and speak clearly and think critically.
 These can be developed in any liberal arts discipline.
 It makes no sense to suffer through a major because you think it will lead to employment.